 Ordinarily, beneficial bacteria chow down on fungus like this, so your best offense is a healthy system on which these little dudes can thrive in equal or greater measure than the surplus of fungus and sickness-causing bacteria.

 Keep a good supply of beneficial bacteria and you can expect your fungus to stay at a minimum.

 This is interesting because typically we think of beneficial bacteria as being something that we have only in our GI tract.
 The truth is we have them on our everywhere.
 And inside our everything.

 They are working all the time to maintain a balance and keep our bodies healthy (not that they probably know that).

 One reason why we tend to get fungal infections like this is that we are treating our bodies for bacterial infections, such as a staff infection or E Coli poisoning.

 Unfortunately, antibiotics don’t know the difference between the good guys and the bad guys.
 It’s mutually assured destruction you can always expect when you drop the penicillin bomb.
-That’s why we tend to get diarrhea when we take strong antibiotics.
+That’s why we tend to get diarrhea or yeast infections when we take strong antibiotics.

 Best treatment for thrush